ScotLUG/scotlug.github.io/meetings/_posts/2014-09-25-september.markdown

 title: Post-Referendum Discussion Night!
 ---

-Our next meeting will be on Thursday 25th September at the usual Spot, the Electron Club in the CCA.
+Our next meeting will be on Thursday 25th September at the usual spot, the Electron Club in the CCA.
 We should be kicking around the Electron Club around 7:30PM on Thursday.

 Thursday 18th of September was an extremely important day for Scotland, regardless which box you crossed!